Zoogoneticus tequila: Predation

 Typical predators endemic in the geographic range are Esox sp. and Thamnophis sp.
 There are also many introduced species in the area that likely prey on or outcompeted Z. tequila such as Xiphophorus maculatus, Tilapia aurea, Lepomis macrochirus, Cyprinus carpio, X. helleri and Poecilia reticulata.
+The singular pool that the Z. tequila is found in consists of 80% exotic species, and 50% twospot livebearers, or Pseudoxiphophorus bimaculatus.
+This invasive species is one of the main threats that studies have shown to decrease the population and viability of the Z. tequila.
+When surrounded by more native species, Z. tequila has historically shown a higher abundance than when surrounded by invasive species such as these predators.

-Conservation Status
+Conservation status

-After a few successful reintroductions of Z. tequila in the wild became established, the International Union for Conservation of Nature gave the species the status of endangered.
+After a few successful reintroductions of Z. tequila in the wild became established, the International Union for Conservation of Nature declared this species endangered.
 However, it is still considered by many to be extinct in the wild.
-DNA analysis of natural populations of Z. tequila have shown that because the populations are extremely small there is a large amount of inbreeding which could be contributing to the precipitous decline in populations in the wild.
+DNA analysis of natural populations of Z. tequila have shown that because the populations are extremely small, there is a large amount of inbreeding which could be contributing to the precipitous decline in populations in the wild.
+Ideally, the process to recover the Z. tequila even further would be to introduce subjects from the wild to the very limited, endemic population of the river.
+Since the wild population was declared extinct nearly twenty years ago, this opportunity is nonexistent.
+Instead of using species from the wild, recent efforts by scientists beginning in 1998 have been able to replenish the declining population within the river through breeding the fish in labs.
+To do this, Z. tequila fish that were bred by scientists were reintroduced into the river in intervals, with 1,500 fish being released into the river in total.
+This project came from the collaboration of zoologists from Chester Zoo and European institutions, ultimately creating a lab with Mexican scientists to bring this species to recovery.